 I got a sunburn.

-I’d made sure that my daughter had been slathered with sunscreen.
-But somehow, I’d been too busy chatting with my sister-in-law and playing frisbee with my nephew that I neglected my own slathering.
+I’d made sure that my daughter had been slathered with sunscreen but I’d been too busy chatting with my sister-in-law and playing frisbee with my nephew to slather … me.

 I didn’t even put on my hat.
-I looked like a lobster.
+At the end of the day, I looked like a lobster.
+And also… ouch.

 When you get good at weaving the threads of your life into wholeness; you notice things like this: they’re guidance.